CT Scan of the Chest

 slides into a large, circular opening of the scanning machine.
 Pillows and straps

-may be used to prevent movement during the procedure.
+may be used to prevent you from moving during the procedure.

 you will be to see the technologist through a window.
 Speakers inside the scanner